bytecodealliance/wasmtime/docs/metaref.rst

 1. The Python modules are imported.
 This has the effect of building static data structures in global variables in the modules.
-These static data structures in the :mod:`base` and :mod:`isa` packages use the classes in the :mod:`cdsl` module to describe instruction sets and other properties.
+These static data structures in the :mod:`base` and :mod:`isa` packages use the classes in the :mod:`cdsl` package to describe instruction sets and other properties.

 2. The static data structures are processed to produce Rust source code and constant tables.